toxeek/sysadmin-stuff/README.md

 ## Installation

-To install first clone the project as NON ROOT
+To install first clone the project as non root. **you would be prompted twice, one for git and one for Mariadb (if toggled on)**.
 The cfg file where you toggle tools on/off is sysadmin.cfg file.
 So make sure you toggle the tools in sysadmin.cfg as you like (on/off/) and for the terraform version, make sure you toggle on tfevn, and that you select the terraform version you want installed.
 so: